-- (a) The eligibility assessment day is the day on which the eligibility test is performed. - (b) Eligibility days are days for which baselines can be calculated for the load, for the purposes of conducting baseline eligibility assessment. - (c) Eligibility excluded exclusion days are days on which NMI load was not measurable or is deemed to be far outside the usual for the NMI.
-AEMO will determine, at its discretion, the eligibility excluded exclusion days for a NMI. - (d) Examples of eligibility excludedexclusion days are blackout/outage, plant shutdown, scheduled maintenance, scheduled and unscheduled outages and site commissioning.
-This list is non-exhaustive.
-There may be other events that may qualify as an eligibility excludedexclusion day. - (e) Each eligibility excluded exclusion day will have to be approved for use by AEMO, with clear reasoning for the request provided by the DRSP.
-AEMO will also provide the DRSP with reasons for why an eligibility excluded exclusion day is not approved in any rejection. - (f) Eligibility days are days which: - (i) Are qualifying days for a particular baseline methodology (i.e. business days for the business day baseline methodology etc.). - (ii) Are not eligibility excludedexclusion days as specified by AEMO. - (g) Each baseline methodology has a required number of eligibility days required for the baseline eligibility assessment to be performed, as outlined in the Baseline Methodology Register. - (h) Eligibility days are days immediately preceding the eligibility assessment day, up to the number of required eligibility days specified. - (i) If a load does not have a required number of eligibility days, baseline eligibility assessment cannot be performed for the load.
+- (a) The eligibility assessment day is the day on which the eligibility test is performed. - (b) Eligibility days are days for which baselines can be calculated for the load, for the purposes of conducting baseline eligibility assessment. - (c) Eligibility excluded days are days on which NMI load was not measurable (i.e. blackout/ outage) or is deemed to be far outside the usual for the NMI (i.e. plant shutdown).
+AEMO will determine, at its discretion, the eligibility excluded days for a NMI. - (d) Eligibility days are days which: - (i) Are qualifying days for a particular baseline methodology (i.e. weekdays for the weekday baseline methodology etc.). - (ii) Are not eligibility excluded days as specified by AEMO. - (e) Each baseline methodology has a minimum number of eligibility days required for the baseline eligibility assessment to be performed, as outlined in the Baseline Methodology Register. - (f) Eligibility days are days immediately preceding the eligibility assessment day, up to the minimum number of eligibility days specified. - (g) If a load does not have a minimum number of eligibility days, baseline eligibility assessment cannot be performed for the load.